projectcalico/calico/getting-started/windows-calico/standard.md

 #### Create a Linux cluster

 There are many ways to create a Linux Kubernetes cluster.
-The Tigera team regularly tests {{ site.prodnameWindows }} with `kubeadm`.
+We regularly test {{ site.prodnameWindows }} with `kubeadm`.

 #### Ensure pods run on the correct nodes